 Timing Is Important!

 No matter what you decide, be sure to do it before the first frost.
-Prepare your banana tree for winter shortly before first frost.
+Prepare your banana tree for winter shortly before the first frost.
 It should not sit around covered in mulch, insulation, bubble-wrap and/or plastic during warm weather!

 Once all danger of frost passes in the springtime, disassemble your winterization steps.
 You needn’t remove the mulch entirely.
 Simply spread it around and work it into the soil to help hold moisture in and continue feeding your plant.